 Qualitative blanket measurements were in agreement with the local sludge accumulation predicted by the model.

 On top of this, Dr. Bernhard Wett and his colleagues also did dye testing in his pilot.
 It gave some extra confidence in a qualitative way.

 And this was our last slide.
 Main take home?

 CFD is a mature and practical design tool that simply leads to better designs faster, and with less struggle.
 Many ongoing plant optimizations could have been avoided with proactive use of CFD.
 CFD modellers talking the 'technologist language' certainly helps and only speeds up the project.

-- Our CFD team, and specifically Dr. Usman Rehman and ir.
+- Our simulation team, and specifically Dr. Usman Rehman, Dr. Giacomo Bellandi and ir.
 Simon Duchi.

 - Ansys Fluent, for the good collaboration

 Did you like this article?
 Curious to hear your opinion or questions.

 PS: Enjoy the Italian mountains in this picture!